yosra270/SOLID-Design-Principles/README.md

 **To fix this issue, we apply the DIP by adding an interface - say Equipment interface-.
 Now, both button and lamp would depend on this abstraction.**

 **The second example deals with an encoding module which can read data from a file or database, encode this data and then write it down in a destination that is of the same type as the source of the data (file or database).
-The EncodingModule depends on concrete implementations (BufferedReader, BufferedWriter, InputStreamReader and StringBuilder).**
+The EncodingModule depends on concrete implementations (BufferedReader, BufferedWriter, InputStreamReader and MyDatabase).**

 **After applying the DIP, we added two abstractions (IReader and IWriter interfaces).
 So now, EncodingModule depends on abstractions ( IReader and IWriter), MyDatabaseWriter and MyFileWriter implement IWriter and MyNetworkReader and MyFileReader implement IReader.**